nayafia/lemonade-stand/README.md

 * [Sandi Metz + Practical Object-Oriented Design in Ruby (personal effort)](http://www.poodr.com/)

 ##Advertising & sponsorships
+*If your project has a large audience, you can sell sponsorships to advertisers who might want to reach them.
+You probably have a very targeted audience (ex. if you have a Python project, you can assume your audience is likely people who are technically familiar with Python), so use that to your advantage.*

 ####Pros
 * Business model aligned with something people are willing to pay for